baw-de/HydBCsForOF/README.md

 ## History of changes

+### 2025-09-05
+- More robust for outbound flow, i.e. negative flow rates.

 ### 2025-01-09
 - New functionality for waterLevel-BC: Height value can depend on stored volume of water.
 Ideal for ventilation!
 - Leveled "Fixed waterLevelXXXX FATAL ERROR" down to a warning